poole/hyde/_posts/2017-05-03-javascripten.md

 * Added `not-found` layout.
 * Added `redirect` layout

-See the [the migration guide][migration] for instructions on how to upgrade.
+See the [the migration guide][upgrade] for instructions on how to upgrade.

 ## Minor
 * The "accent" font (heading font) is now used for all headings.